 Adult Education Classes.
 Plan and organize educational programs for adults under the guidance of the Education Committee.

 Conservation Action Alert Network.
 Receive alert emails when action is required on an important conservation issue.
 To subscribe to or unsubscribe from the Conservation Action Alert Network, simply fill out this online form.

 Bird Counts.
-Participate in Christmas and Breeding Bird Counts for Santa Clara Valley Audubon's four count circles: Palo Alto (CBC and BBC), San Jose (CBC), Calero-Morgan Hill (CBC), and Mount Hamilton (CBC).
+Participate in Winter (Christmas) and Summer Counts for Santa Clara Valley Audubon's four count circles: Palo Alto, San Jose, Calero-Morgan Hill, and Mount Hamilton.
+More...

 Cavity Nesters Recovery Program.
-The CNRP volunteers establish and monitor nest box trails for cavity nesting birds and report nesting activity.
+Volunteers establish and monitor nest box trails for cavity nesting birds and report nesting activity.
+More...

 Event Support and Hospitality.
-Provide support for events: setting and cleaning up, welcoming attendees, or assisting with many other event tasks.
+Provide support for events: organizing events, setting and cleaning up, welcoming attendees, or assisting with many other tasks.

 Field Trip Leader.
-Lead a free recurring or one-time only beginner to advanced birding field trip.
+Lead a free recurring or one-time only beginner to advanced local birding field trip.

 Library.
 Maintain our extensive library, processing and re-shelving books and updating catalogues.

 Office Assistant.
 Help with various office tasks, including data entry, photocopying, promotional mailings, and Nature Shop inventory.

 Publicity.
 Publicize events, activities, and efforts to the public through local media outlets.